 3. Negative keywords

 Both Google Ads and Bing Ads feature a negative keyword tool.
-With this tool, you can create a list of keywords that aren’t likely to generate conversion straight away.
+With this tool, you can create a list of keywords that aren’t likely to generate conversion immediately.
 When someone does an online search using those keywords, your ad won’t be shown to them.

 Negative keywords are the keywords you don’t want to pay for.
 Let’s use an example to illustrate this.

-Imagine you sell laptops and you launch a campaign for gaming laptops.
-In your negative keyword list, you could add terms like “laptop 500GB HDD”.
-Gaming laptops have a higher HDD capacity and therefore cost more, so there’s no point in getting clicks to a product that the user isn’t willing to buy.
+Imagine you sell laptops and launch a campaign for gaming laptops.
+In your negative keyword list, you could add terms like “laptop 500GB HDD.”
+Gaming laptops have a higher HDD capacity and, therefore, cost more, so there’s no point in getting clicks for a product that the user isn’t willing to buy.

 4. Seasonality adjustments

-Let’s say you find out that during last year’s Black Friday campaign, you got the highest conversion rates on Friday, but they dropped significantly on Saturday.
-Using the seasonality adjustment, you can invest more ad spend on this year’s Friday campaign, and less on Saturday.
+Let’s say you find out that you got the highest conversion rates on Friday during last year’s Black Friday campaign, but they dropped significantly on Saturday.
+Using the seasonality adjustment, you can invest more ad spend on this year’s Friday campaign and less on Saturday.

 5. Personalized landing pages

 If your campaign targets more than one buyer persona, you can use different landing pages and personalize them to each persona.
-You can then use the keyword of geo-location filters to ensure the landing page copy changes dynamically based on who is seeing them.
+You can then use the keyword of geo-location filters to ensure the landing page copy changes dynamically based on who sees them.

 Some studies show that conversion rates can be 25% higher when using dynamic landing pages.